Echeveria 'Silveron Red'

-This hybrid is of unknown parentage created by Dick Wright in 1966.
+This succulent is a hybrid of unknown parentage created by Dick Wright in 1966.

-Echeveria 'Silveron Red' is an attractive succulent with short stem topped with a rosette of fleshy, undulate leaves in shades of dark red and with margins edged bright red.
-The rosette grows up to 8 inches (20 cm) in diameter.
-Leaves are covered with a powdery coating that makes them appear silvery.
+Echeveria 'Silveron Red' is an attractive succulent that forms a short stem topped with a rosette of thick fleshy undulate leaves.
+The rosette grows up to 10 inches (25 cm) in diameter.
+Leaves are dark red, edged in bright red, and covered with a powdery coating, making them appear silvery.
 Flowers are pinkish-red and appear from spring to summer.

 How to Grow and Care for Echeveria 'Silveron Red'